"The police are not on the ground to distribute sweets"

 Since the state of emergency declaration in March 2020 to deal with the spread of COVID-19, Angolan security forces in various provinces have resorted to unnecessary, excessive, abusive, and even lethal force to deal with infringements of public health measures.
 On 25 August, Amnesty International and OMUNGA, an Angolan human rights organization, reported seven killings committed by the Angolan security forces, including officers of the Angolan National Police (Polícia Nacional de Angola – PNA) and of the Angolan Armed Forces (Forças Armadas Angolanas – FAA).

-One month after our first publication, Amnesty International and OMUNGA continue to receive reports of other killings committed by agents of the security forces in Angola.
-In the last month, we have documented three killings by the Angolan security forces, including officers of the Angolan National Police (Polícia Nacional de Angola – PNA) and of the Angolan Armed Forces (Forças Armadas Angolanas – FAA).
-The victims were Helena Sebastião Mussunda, 15 years old, Vanildo Sebastião Futa, 21 years old, and Sílvio Dala, 35 years old.
+Between March and September, Amnesty International and OMUNGA documented ten killings by the Angolan security forces, including officers of the Angolan National Police (Polícia Nacional de Angola – PNA) and of the Angolan Armed Forces (Forças Armadas Angolanas – FAA).
+The victims were Mário Palma Romeu – Marito, 14 years old, Altino Holandês Afonso – Hernani, 15 years old, Helena Sebastião Mussunda, 15 years old, Mabiala Rogério Ferreira Mienandi – Kilson, 15 years old, Clinton Dongala Carlos, 16 years old, João de Assunção Eliseu, 20 years old, António Vulola, 21 years old, Vanildo Sebastião Futa, 21 years old, José Quiocama Manuel, 25 years old and Sílvio Dala, 35 years old.
+The organisations believe the true death toll is likely to be much higher.

 DEMAND JUSTICE FOR SEVEN YOUNG MEN KILLED BY SECURITY FORCES IN ANGOLA